DuckTapeKiller/obsidian-kindle-importer-plus/README.md

 # Kindle Importer Plus
+Imagine you use a plugin to generate a book note, populate the frontmatter, and capture the cover art.
+How do you import your Kindle highlights into that specific note instead of creating a duplicate?

-**Kindle  Importer Plus** is a powerful, highly customizable plugin for Obsidian that allows you to import your Kindle highlights from the HTML file exported by the Kindle app.
+"Kindle Importer Plus" is a powerful, highly-customisable plugin for Obsidian that imports Kindle highlights from the HTML files exported by the Kindle app directly into existing notes.
+By specifying your book notes folder, the plugin matches the Kindle export to the note with the corresponding title.

+Example:

+1. Use the "Book Search Plus" plugin to create a note for "The Trial" by Franz Kafka, complete with frontmatter and cover imagery.
+2. While reading, record your highlights on your Kindle.
+3. Once finished, export the HTML file from the Kindle app and upload it to "Kindle Importer Plus".

+The plugin identifies the note titled "The Trial" and appends the highlights to the end of the file.
+This ensures your existing content—such as personal reviews or summaries—remains untouched; the plugin only adds data to the bottom of the note.

+Alternatively, if you prefer the plugin to generate new notes for each export, you can enable this behaviour in the settings.

 This plugin is based on and extends the functionality of [kindle_html_importer](https://github.com/l2xu/kindle_html_importer) by **l2xu**.

-Unlike simple importers, this plugin is designed to **enrich your existing notes** first, intelligently appending new highlights to books you've already cataloged, while offering deep customization for how those highlights look and feel.

 ## ✨ Key Features